Health Services Delivery in Resource Poor Settings, Guatemala, Summer 2020

 The online application requires a resume, unofficial transcript, name of a reference (but no letter of recommendation), and a one-page personal statement that explains why you are a strong candidate for the program by articulating your interests, qualifications and projected benefits to future goals.

 Apply now!
-For priority consideration apply by January 31, 2020.
-After the deadline, applications will be considered on a rolling basis until spots are filled.
+Although the priority deadline has passed, applications are still considered on a rolling basis until spots are filled.
 Applicants will be invited to a group interview with the program director during the first weeks of February.

 Please do not hesitate to contact us if you have any questions about the program!